Cimahi West Java, Indonesia Travel Guide

 Especially in plazas and popular dining areas like Dago and Setiabudi.

-Almost all food in Bandung is Halal, Indonesia keeps a Muslim-majority population.
+Almost all types of food in Bandung is Halal, Indonesia maintains a Muslim-majority population.
 Most restaurants and food stalls serve Halal food.
 Look for Halal certification on packaged goods.

 Widely accessible.